SunboyGo/MaxMindDBSwift/README.md

 ## Concurrency Support

-The `GeoIP2` class implements thread-safe operations using Grand Central Dispatch, allowing concurrent IP lookups from multiple threads without explicit synchronization.
+The `GeoIP2` class implements a highly efficient concurrent read model using Grand Central Dispatch.
+The implementation allows multiple threads to perform IP lookups simultaneously without any synchronization overhead, maximizing performance on multi-core systems.
+The database access is handled through memory-mapped files (MMAP) which provides optimal I/O performance for concurrent reads.

 ## License